-Why not learn a new craft that is a calming and therapeutic hobby, while spending a weekend with creative like minded students and offering the opportunity to make new friends.
+Why not learn a new craft that is a calming and therapeutic hobby, while spending a weekend with creative like minded students, which offers the opportunity to make new friends.

 Effingham is accessed from the A246, M25/A3, there are bus routes from Leatherhead and Guildford.
 Local train stations at Effingham Jct and Bookham are 2 miles away.

-Please get in touch for details and bookings.
-If you can not make any of the above courses or wish to suggest a different date please get in touch.
+If you can not make any of the above course dates or wish to suggest a different date please get in touch.

 The tutor, Tina, was well prepared and we were able to get started straight away.
 Firstly learning how to wind the bobbins correctly to learning a variety of stitches.
 Tina taught at a pace that suits the individual and I feel confident to go home and continue learning.
 A lovely learning atmosphere was created and I had an enjoyable day!